I am passionate about creating communities that work for everyone.

 I chose to make my home in Winston-Salem, where I took on two other roles — community activist and mom — that have given my life meaning and joy.
 And I have continued to shape a career that allows me to help others.
 I believe education is the great equalizer and I work every day at Wake Forest University so that kids from low and middle-income families can attend a great school and so that families who have worked hard, saved and sacrificed to send their kids to college can keep them there, even in the face of job loss, illness or divorce.

 As both a lawyer and administrator, I have advocated for families.
 I know the struggles of people trying hard but falling short because complex educational, judicial and social service systems hinder them instead of helping.
 I believe we can do better for our children, our families and our communities.

 My life has been rooted in public service.

 I’ve spent my life trying to lift up others, focusing on issues that are essential to healthy, thriving communities — improving local schools, increasing access to higher education, protecting our environment and building a hopeful, positive future for everyone.

 I’m proud of being co-founder of Piedmont Environmental Alliance, a non-profit that empowers students and protects our natural resources.
 Currently, I serve on the Women’s Leadership Council of the United Way, a group that makes investments in local education to increase the graduation rate.
 I have held many leadership roles at my church and currently serve as chair of the Social Action Council.

-I completed a term on the Public Utilities Commission, a joint commission of Winston-Salem and Forsyth County, where I studied in-depth the challenging infrastructure issues facing our community.
-I also served for five years on the Paisley IB Magnet school PTSA, including two years as President.
+I served several years as a board member of Forsyth Futures, studying the challenges facing the county so leaders can make informed, positive changes.
+And I served on the Public Utilities Commission, a joint effort of Winston-Salem and Forsyth County, where I studied in-depth our region’s infrastructure challenges.
+When my girls were younger, I served for four years on the Paisley IB Magnet school PTSA, including two years as president.